Kambala: Natha Pantha

-The kambla influenced by Natha pantha, in earlier days, the Kambla starts previous day evening with tradition dance of Koraga communities mostly by men.
-They performing full night with following all Panchamakara madya (Alcohol), māṃsa (Meat), matsya (Fish), mudrā (Gesture), maithuna (Sexual).
-The Koragas were sit up through the night before the Kambla day, performing a ceremony called panikkuluni, the meaning of word sitting under the dew.
+The Kambla was influenced by Natha pantha, in earlier days.
+It starts the day before, with traditional dance of Koraga communities - mostly by men.
+They perform the entire night with the Panchamakara - madya (Alcohol), māṃsa (Meat), matsya (Fish), mudrā (Gesture), and maithuna (Sexual).
+The Koragas then perform a ceremony called panikkuluni, the meaning of word sitting under the dew.
 They sing songs to the accompaniment of their special kind of band dudi, about their special spirit daiva Nīcha, and offer toddy and a rice-pudding boiled in a large earthen pot, which is broken so that the pudding remains as a solid mass.
 This pudding is called kandēl addyē, or pot pudding.

 Innovations

 Kambala has become an organised rural sport, with elaborate planning and scheduling to accommodate competitions at different places.
 A "Kambala Committee" arranges races in several categories describing the outfitting of the buffaloes.
 Typical categories are: